 The accompanying Schedule of Expenditures of Federal Awards presents the activity of all Federal awards programs of the Independent School District No. 508, St. Peter, Minnesota (the District).
 The District's reporting entity is defined in Note 1A to the District's financial statements.
-All Federal awards received directly from Federal agencies as well as Federal awards passed through other government agencies are included on the schedule.
+The information in this schedule is presented in accordance with the requirement of the Uniform Guidance, Audits of States, Local Governments, and Non-Profit Organizations.
+All federal awards received directly from Federal agencies as well as Federal awards passed through other government agencies are included on the schedule.